All Episodes

 Not everybody can vote this Tuesday.

-There aren't primaries in every State, Mr. Harwood.
+There aren't primaries in every state, Mr. Harwood.

-Of course it's a sliver of the population, but that is not to say that these voters are irrelevant.
+Of course, it's a sliver of the population, but that is not to say that these voters are irrelevant.

-How can we on one day be a mass growing mob that wants to blow everything up that you wish had planted the bomb in Times Square?
+How can we on one day be a mass-growing mob that wants to blow everything up that you wish had planted the bomb in Times Square?

-And here on election day, we don't count.
+And here on Election Day, we don't count.

-We're not we're just a sliver.
+We're just a sliver.

 Can you get us right once and just stick with it?